Wanda Leopold: Career

 Leopold was a member of the research staff for the Center of Social and Cultural Problems of Contemporary Africa, at the Polish Academy of Sciences.
-Rather than most of the other scholars who were in her field, (linguists or anthropologists), she was a specialist in the history of literature and a literary critic.
+Unlike most of the other scholars who were in her field (linguists or anthropologists), she was a specialist in the history of literature and a literary critic.
 She specialized in the study of English writing, with a focus of West Africa (specifically Nigeria).
 Her first critical essays were focused on Chinua Achebe, Cyprian Ekwensi, and Wole Soyinka.
 After losing her husband and daughter, she began working at the Baltic Institute in Torun.
-Later, she returned to Warszaw and in 1946 she graduated from the Polish program at Warsaw University under the guidance of prof. Julian Krzyzanowski and began an assistantship at the Polish philology at the University of Breslau (1946-1948).
+Later, she returned to Warszaw and in 1946 she graduated from the Polish program at Warsaw University under the guidance of prof. Julian Krzyzanowski and began an assistantship at the Polish philology at the University of Breslau (1946–1948).
 Then, she later became an assistant in the Polish Department at Wrocław University.
-After returning to Warsaw she worked at the Institute of Literary Research (1948-1952).
+After returning to Warsaw she worked at the Institute of Literary Research (1948–1952).
 She published literary critiques, in the "Forge" and "New Culture," as well as writing 'radio plays' for children.
-In the editorial "Forge" she met painter Kajetan Sosnowski, who she later married.
+In the editorial "Forge" she met painter Kajetan Sosnowski, whom she later married.
 In 1953, she joined the Polish Writers' Union.